TNO-MST/siso-entity-type/README.md

 The [SISO-REF-010-2024](https://www.sisostandards.org/page/ReferenceDocuments) has a copyright © 2024 by the Simulation Interoperability Standards Organization, Inc.

-## Usage
+## Description

 The workspace exists of three packages:

- - `lib`: The actual library containing the SISO enumerations and their descriptions
+ - [`lib`](packages/lib): The actual library containing the parsed SISO enumerations and their descriptions
+ - [`picker`](packages/picker): A GUI tool that provides an entity type picker and search functionality making use of the lib
- - `parser`: A helper application that parses the SISO-REF-010.xml to a smaller JSON file to be used by the lib
+ - [`parser`](packages/parser): A helper application that parses the SISO-REF-010.xml to a smaller JSON file to be used by the lib

- - `picker`: A GUI tool that provides an entity type picker and search functionality making use of the lib
+In most use-cases the `lib` package is all you need for generating and parsing Entity Type enumerations.
+Simply follow the usage instructions of the [lib-package](packages/lib/README.md).

+If you want to have a simple GUI that helps users to pick entity-types by listing all available kinds, domains, categories, etc., you can use the [picker](packages/picker/README.md).

+When you want to parse another xml document with enumerations that follows the same SISO-REF-010 xsd schema, e.g. an update or extension, you can use the parser to generate a new `lib` package with the contents of the new enumerations.
+For this purpose, use the [parser](packages/parser/README.md).

+## Installation

-To use SISO-REF-010 enums library in your project, follow these steps:
+To install the SISO-REF-010 enums library, follow these steps:

 1. Install the workspace dependencies using pnpm: